Struct SlackChannelConfiguration

 pub fn slack_channel_id(&self) -> &str

-The ID of the Slack channel.
-To get the ID, open Slack, right click on the channel name in the left pane, then choose Copy Link.
+To get this ID, open Slack, right click on the channel name in the left pane, then choose Copy Link.
 The channel ID is the 9-character string at the end of the URL.
 For example, ABCBBLZZZ.

 pub fn slack_channel_name(&self) -> &str

-The name of the Slack Channel.
+The name of the Slack channel.

 pub fn chat_configuration_arn(&self) -> &str

-The ARN of the SlackChannelConfiguration.
+The Amazon Resource Name (ARN) of the SlackChannelConfiguration.

 pub fn iam_role_arn(&self) -> &str